seb-pg/meta_puzzles/README.md

 | Scala         | 3.2.1               | 21     | 3  | 7  | 8&nbsp;(7,&nbsp;1) | 3  | 0  | Ongoing |
 | Swift         |                     |        |    |    |    |    |    | Not started |

 *Total is the number of solution implemented out of 24 problems.
-When provided, in parenthesis the solutions fully working on Meta's website (within time limits), and eventually the number of solutions failing within time limit.
+When provided, in parenthesis is the number of solutions fully working on Meta's website (i.e. within time limits).

-L3 portals solution will not be possible out-of-the-box for languages (Go) who do not provide [Red–black trees](https://en.wikipedia.org/wiki/Red%E2%80%93black_tree) trees out-of-the-box.
+L3 "portals" solution will not be possible out-of-the-box for languages (such as Go) which do not provide [Red–black trees](https://en.wikipedia.org/wiki/Red%E2%80%93black_tree) trees out-of-the-box.

 L4 solutions will not be possible out-of-the-box for languages (C#, Go, Kotlin, Rust) who do not provide O(log(n)) lower_bound/upper_bound on [Red–black trees](https://en.wikipedia.org/wiki/Red%E2%80%93black_tree) out-of-the-box.
 Rust does provide [TreeMap (a B-tree implementation)](https://en.wikipedia.org/wiki/B-tree) instead of [Red–black trees](https://en.wikipedia.org/wiki/Red%E2%80%93black_tree) but does not offer std::lower.
 C# does provide an equivalent of std::lower but is not in logarithmic time.

 Python is using the module sortedcontainers, which is not provided out-of-the-box by the language, but is "almost standard".

 Scala and Java are expected to be able to implement solutions to all problems.
 Scala version 2.13 was used to test on Meta's website as it did not support later versions (some of the code is incompatible between the two versions, see comments in the code).
+Java is not really provided as I have a dislike for the language and prefer to not encourage its use.

 Kotlin solutions are all working using the test provided, however, Meta's website introduces errors in the inputs (portals, slippery_strip) introducing a zero character at the beginning of each row and shifting data, while mot changing the expected solution (Meta was notified).
 Some other solutions are not working on Meta's website, but given they are ported from other languages working on Meta's website, they are assumed to be correct.